HITECHCRIME/HC_SG136/README.md

 myself still
 unconvincing - ya

-i don't need no (soul's) sync
-i don't need noyet still missing ya
+i don't need no (soul's) sync - i don't need no yet still missing ya

 they don't follow
+hola
-hola you it and you
+you it and you

-you and
-psy cho(/u)

-mellow falu
+i mean
 they don't follow
 they go view it
 are you

 the they don't follow
 they go view  it
-i mean they don't follow
-they do view it
+i mean are you? they don't follow they do view it

 ain't it shallow